 Her father.
 She cannot remember a time when he was not the center of her universe.
 Sometimes when he locks himself in the bathroom with his gun and screams about how he is going to kill himself because everyone has failed him, she closes her eyes and remembers when she was a little girl.
 She transports herself back to his art studio, where they would listen to Nina Simone, while he sketched out his latest painting and she arranged his tubes of paint in a kaleidoscope of color.

 She puts this memory on repeat to avoid bumping into others.
 Like the the time when she 7 and she saw him slap her mother for the first time.
 The loud thwack sending a shock wave through her body, fear settling into her bones for the first time.
 The morning when she was 8 and he took her out to breakfast before school (rich, thick-cut french toast, heavy with vanilla and dripping with maple syrup) to tell her he was leaving for Europe for “a while.”
 When she was 9 and he was wheeled into the house on a stretcher and down the hall into a hospital bed because of a back injury that kept him immobile for 6 months on a steady diet of pain meds.
 When she was 10 and it was her job to bring a little plate of tiny pills to his bedside each morning before he woke up.
 When she was 11, and he moved out, and she was visiting him over the summer, and he raped her for the first time.
-She had missed him.
+She had been missing him.
+Alongside the scary parts of him was the father she loved and idolized.
 He told her this was the way they would stay close.
 For one instant she swelled with pride; he still loved her.
-In the next moment he tore into her, and left her hallow and terrified.
+In the next moment he broke her open, leaving her hallow and terrified.
 When she was 12 and she moved in with him.
 She didn’t know she would never see the step-mom who raised her again.
 When she was 15 and she finally figured out a way to avoid being alone with him.
 His advances waned and were replaced by rage.

 And now here she was, suddenly 23 years old, taking care her father, who has long been addicted to pain medication and is struggling with mobility issues.
 She uses most of her income to help pay the bills, she takes care of grocery shopping and jobs around the house, she wakes up to help him in the middle of the night when she hears him choking down the hall from his sleep apnea.
 She wonders what would happen if she didn’t help him.